redis/redis-doc/commands/client setname.md

 @return

-@status-reply: `OK` if the connection name was successfully set.
+@simple-string-reply: `OK` if the connection name was successfully set.